-On 23 October 2015, Section 59 of the Act was amended to specifically exclude Fund Investment Vehicles (FIV's).
+Under Section 59 of the Act, the Guardians must use their best endeavours to ensure the Fund does not control any other entity, with the exception of Fund Investment Vehicles (FIV's).
 A FIV is defined as an entity that is formed or controlled by the Guardians for the purpose of holding, facilitating or managing the investments of the Fund.
-A FIV is a subsidiary for accounting purposes.
+A FIV that is controlled by the Guardians is a subsidiary of the Fund for accounting purposes.
+All investment opportunities are diligently evaluated to ensure compliance with all relevant laws.